stephanephanon/womenwhocode/scrapy_tutorial/README.md

 Tutorial python files for WWC DC Python presentation on Scrapy.

-The slide deck that goes with these exercises is at: <TODO>
+The slide deck that goes with these files is at: https://docs.google.com/presentation/d/1MiD_cJbEWjd0kOrxjEK7ptnYZGits-kT7H-g602FOPI/edit?usp=sharing

 # Before You Start